simonmichael/hledger_site/src/start.md

 Starting out with hledger and Plain Text Accounting, not to mention setting up a new accounting system, can be a lot to take in.
 This page aims to help!
 After [installing](install.md) hledger, reading some of the docs below should be helpful.
+When you want more detail, remember that full documentation links are in the left sidebar.
+(If not visible, click/tap the icon at top left.)

 ## Getting help